Garrett-R/gender_bender/README.md

 from gender_bender import gender_bend
 gender_bend('I suffer not a woman to teach, nor to usurp authority over the man, but to be in silence.')
 ```

+Note: The script will need help flipping the names (but will provide a suggestion each time for conevenience).

 ### TODO